This Pistachio and Pear Cake with Domes is a fall cake recipe. The bottom is made with a pistachio dacquoise (taken from a recipe by Luca Montersino).

 - Set aside to cool.

-- In the meantime, whip the cream, melt the honey in a bain-marie and incorporate the two ingredients to the cooled pear cream.
+- In the meantime, whip the cream, melt the honey in a bain-marie, and incorporate the two ingredients into the cooled pear cream.

 - Add the squeezed gelatin and mix.

-- Pour the cream in a rectangular mold and freeze for at least 1-2 hours.
+- Pour the cream into a rectangular mold and freeze for at least 1-2 hours.